 Reefer stacks are typically located either in the central area of the yard or near the gate for quick pickup and drop-off.
 Empty stacks are either located pier-side (for export repositioning) or at the back of the yard (for hinterland returns).
 For automated terminals, empties are also stored within the ASC stacks.

-Some container terminals also have an on-dock rail facility with multiple spurs, using either RTGs, reach stackers, or wide-span gantry cranes.
+Some container terminals also have on-dock rail facilities with multiple spurs, using RTGs, reach stackers, or wide-span gantry cranes.